jdrussett/DevLearningNotes/Apex/Foundations.md

 - Example: `account_variable.Name__c`

-Can loop through a list by creating temporary container variable on an object (i.e. for (Account acct : acctlist){})
+Can loop through a list by creating temporary container variable on an object (i.e. for `(Account acct : acctlist){}`)

+- i.e. `list_variable.add(new_element)`, `string_variable.length()`, etc.

 > Apex is case-insensitive!
-Apex supports methods on objects, like JavaScript
+> Apex supports methods on objects, like JavaScript

-- i.e. `list_variable.add(new_element)`, `string_variable.length()`, etc.

-Apex code can only be written from scratch in a sandbox org, not in a production org
+Apex code can *only be written from scratch in a sandbox org*, not in a production org

 - Must be deployed to production from a sandbox